-Scientific Director, Line 1 and 4 Coordinator
+Scientific Director, Line 1 Coordinator

 Dante Mantini (Pescara, 10 Ottobre 1978) is currently Scientific Director of IRCCS San Camillo in Venice (Italy), and Research Professor at the KU Leuven (Belgium).